jakobzhao/geog328/presentation/readme.md

-Below are the list of topics for presentation:
+Below are the list of topics for presentation.
+We will assign the topic to each group during the quarter.

 - Create a time slider
   - https://docs.mapbox.com/mapbox-gl-js/example/timeline-animation/